 We monitor our cash flows from operating activities, or operating cash flows, as a key measure of our overall business performance, which enables us to analyze our financial performance without the effects of certain non-cash items such as depreciation and amortization and stock-based compensation expenses.
 Additionally, operating cash flows takes into account the impact of changes in deferred revenues, which reflects the receipt of cash payment for products before they are recognized as revenues.
 Our operating cash flows are significantly impacted by changes in deferred revenues, timing of bonus payments and collections of accounts receivable.
-They were also impacted by the payment of a litigation settlement during the three months ended October 31, 2011.
 As a result, our operating cash flows fluctuate significantly on a quarterly basis.
-Operating cash flows were \$11,379, \$9,534, \$27,686 and \$(27,085) for fiscal years 2009, 2010 and 2011 and the three months ended October 31, 2011, respectively.
+Operating cash flows were \$11,379, \$9,534 and \$27,686 for fiscal years 2009, 2010 and 2011, respectively.
 For a further discussion of our operating cash flows, see "-Liquidity and Capital Resources-Cash Flows from Operating Activities."